DevangSailor/Image2Depth/README.md

 Custom dataset created by us consists of 99k images.

 ## Pre-processing
 We clipped the depth image at 80 instead of 165.
-This is done to focus more on the depth upto 80m as in autonomous driving vision upto 80m is good enough for desicion making.
+This is done to focus more on depth upto 80m (near sight vision)
 <br>
 We also removed the upper half of the both rgb and depth image to remove sky from the scene.